indolering/nmc2couch/README.md

 This cron job will check the past 100 blocks every 10 minutes.
 As a new block should be found ~10 minutes, this should ensure that your database is within one or two blocks of the current blockchain length.
 100 blocks are checked in case your client was on a chain which was discarded.
-100 blocks is total overkill and can be trimmed down if you are on a very slow machine.
+100 blocks is total overkill and can be trimmed down to 10 or even 5 you are on a very slow machine.

+If you get a connection warning, check to make sure ~/.namecoin/namecoin.conf has the correct username settings and ensure that namecoind is running.

 ### Authorization
 Namecoin and CouchDB should be run on an isolated instance with http and RPC access restricted to local network